Overview of the DESI Legacy Imaging Surveys: Inference Modeling with The Tractor

 The ``forced photometry" approach we use to measure the mid-infrared photometry from the {\it WISE} images allows us to detect fainter sources than a traditional approach while preserving the photometric reliability.
 For bright objects that were cleanly detected by {\it WISE} alone (and recorded in the AllWISE catalog), the pixel-level measurements are consistent with catalog-level measurements (see Figure \ref{fig:tractor-bright}, left panel).
 However, we are also able to measure the fluxes of significantly fainter objects, as well as study collections of objects that are blended in the {\it WISE} images but that are resolved in the optical images.
 The increased level of source counts in the force-photometered data observed at bright {\it WISE} magnitudes (i.e., $W1\lesssim 16$~mag) in the right panel of figure~\ref{fig:tractor-bright} is due to sources detected in the vicinity of bright stars or galaxies; $\approx$50\% of these sources are real objects, and the remaining are spurious detections due to the halos or diffraction spikes around bright stars or the poorly-modeled extended light of galaxies.
 All are located near other brighter targets, which is why they are compromised.
 We are currently working on improving the models for future data releases.
 Figure \ref{fig:tractor-cmd} compares a traditional optical-infrared color-color diagram, based on matching sources between catalogs at different wavelengths, to the photometry derived from our {\it WISE} forced photometry, which requires no such matching.
 This demonstrates how \tractor\ greatly increases the access to mid-infrared photometry for targets fainter than the AllWISE catalog detection limits, albeit with increased scatter.
+We have verified the reliability of the forced photometry detections and measurements by comparing \tractor\ catalog results with those from deep {\it Spitzer} data in the COSMOS field \citep[i.e., the S-COSMOS catalog from][]{scosmos}.
+Defining reliability as the fraction of {\it Spitzer} sources recovered, we find that the reliability is $\ge$95\% for sources with W1 or W2 signal-to-noise ratios of $\ge5$, corresponding to 21.3 and 20.4 AB mag respectively.
+We have also compared the photometric measurements in our catalogs with those from S-COSMOS and find that they are in good agreement for the $\ge 5\sigma$ detections.